 - You don't have to combine all your meshes, but it's recommended if you're targeting resource-constrained devices.

 Exporting your environment

 Windows Mixed Reality relies on binary glTF (.glb) as the asset delivery format for environments. glTF is a royalty free open standard for 3D asset delivery maintained by the Khronos group.
-As glTF evolves as an industry standard for interoperable 3D content, so will Microsoft’s support for the format across Windows apps and experiences.
+Microsoft’s support for the format across Windows apps and experiences will grow as glTF evolves as an industry standard for interoperable 3D content.

 The first step in exporting assets to be used as custom home environments is generating a glTF 2.0 model.
 The glTF working group maintains a list of supported exporters and converters to create a glTF 2.0 model.
 To get started, use one of the programs listed on this page to create and export a glTF 2.0 model, or convert an existing model using one of the supported converters.